• USD

 Description

-They mainly occur on the eastern side of Sub-Saharan Africa, starting from areas of the KwaZulu-Natal Province of South Africa and stretching as far north as parts of central Kenya.
-The Kruger National Park and the northern parts of South Africa, Mozambique, Zimbabwe, and Botswana are between these two extremes of their range.
-The Black-faced Impala occurs in Namibia, including the Etosha National Park.
+Impala mainly occurs along the eastern half of sub-Saharan Africa from KwaZulu-Natal in South Africa north to parts of central Kenya.
+Key populations thrive in Kruger National Park and the northern parts of South Africa, Mozambique, Zimbabwe, and Botswana.
+The black-faced impala occurs in Namibia, including Etosha National Park.

 Name